I am an Assistant Property Manager in Little Rock Arkansas. I volunteer with DHS and Project Zero and have a passion for foster care.

 You are doing what many people would NEVER be brave enough to do.

 This article is all about things you should do BEFORE signing up to foster.
-Later on, I will post articles about setting up rooms for your foster kids, budgeting for fostering and the application process as well.
-So, go to the top of this hub and click follow and don't forget to pin it on Pinterest or share on Facebook.
+Later on, I will post articles about setting up rooms for your foster kids, budgeting for fostering, and the application process as well.
 I plan on giving you lots of information to prepare you for this incredible journey.

-2. Be Excited To Be A Foster Parent But Accept That They Are Not Excited To Be Your Foster Kids
+2. Be Excited But Accept That They Are Not Excited to Be Your Foster Kids

 Common Myths About Fostering